swat-sccs/sauce/_docs/index.md

 title: 'About SCCS'
 ---

-We're the Swarthmore College Computer Society, or SCCS for short: a student-run group offering computing services, tools, toys, and information to the Swarthmore College community.
+We're the Swarthmore College Computer Society, or **SCCS** for short: a student-run group offering computing services, tools, toys, and information to the Swarthmore College community.
 Our goal is not to mirror ITS, but to complement and supplement widely available services by providing resources that would otherwise be out of the reach of individuals.
-For our part, SCCS staff learn extremely practical system administration and software development skills&mdash;the stuff you can't learn in a CS lecture.
+For our part, **SCCS Staff** learn extremely practical system administration and software development skills&mdash;the stuff you can't learn in a CS lecture.